JoseAtlin/Noobs-code/README.md

 Using Random to choose a word from a file of words.
 The algorithm asks you how to proceed in the game, simple steps.

 **simple_server_client** : It is a basic socket programming using threads to send and recieve messages to the server.
 Used socket module and threading to create multiple theads / clients.

+**Messaging_sockets** : Socket Programming to send and retrieve messages from clients and server. #multithreading #python